Particle Production Scenario in an Algebraically Coupled Quintessence Field with a Dark Matter Fluid: Background dynamics

 \section{Background dynamics}

-In this section, we will conduct a stability analysis of the system using the standardized linearization technique.
+In this section, we perform a stability analysis of the system using the standard linearization technique.
 We observed that the interaction function alters not only the field's equation of motion but also the fluid's equation of motion.
 As the non-minimal coupling parameter \(f\) acts as a source of particle creation and entropy generation, the system transitions to a non-adiabatic state.
+Therefore, evaluating the system’s stability is essential for understanding this complex model.

+The dynamical system approach offers a mathematical framework for analyzing the physical properties of such non-linear models and for constraining the parameter space through the stability of critical points.
+This approach is particularly useful when the number of parameters is comparatively large, making it important to determine stability at the background level.
 To elucidate the background evolution of the system, we define a set of dimensionless dynamical variables as:

-Expressing the first Friedmann equation in dynamical variables puts constraint on the fluid fractional energy density as:
+Expressing the first Friedmann equation in terms of the dynamical variables yields a constraint on the fractional energy density of the fluid:

-and the effective equation of state (EoS) corresponding to the entire system becomes:
+and the effective equation of state (EoS) corresponding to the composite system becomes:

-Based on the definition of dynamical variables, the variables range as follows:
+Here, \(\beta\) denotes the model parameter used in the interaction function \(f\) as defined in Eq.~\eqref{int_function}.
+Based on the definition of the dynamical variables, the ranges of the variables are as follows: